ProgramingIsTheFuture/graphql_to_ocaml/README.md

 ## TODO

-1. Create a basic CLI
+- [x] Create a basic CLI
   - Run tests
   - Compile graphql code
-2. Upgrade the identation with Format module
+- [x] Upgrade the identation with Format module
-3. Add support to types with methods
+- [x] Add support to types with methods
-4. Add support to the schema initialization
+- [ ] Add support to the schema initialization - Reorganize the project
-5. Add support for mutation schema
+- [ ] Add support for mutation schema
-6. Add graph dependency
+- [ ] Add graph dependency